DAVIS & THOMPSON, PLLC

 A Jay Law Firm Providing Quality and Service

-At Davis & Thompson, PLLC, we strive to pursue our clients’ interests with integrity.
+At Davis & Thompson, PLLC, we strive to pursue our client’s interests with integrity.
 Our attorneys advise you on the best legal tools at your disposal and take care to ensure your interests are protected.
-Our more than 140 years’ combined legal experience enables us to confidently handle your case.
+Over 220 years of combined legal experience enable us to confidently handle your case.

 Davis & Thompson is a general practice law firm.
 Our lawyers handle banking, real estate and civil litigation, probate, estate planning, business law, family law, and criminal law.
 The firm represents both individuals as well as many banks, real estate developers and homeowners associations, municipalities, and rural water districts.